 This post may contain affiliate links.
 For more information, read my disclosure policy.

 How to make the perfect easy cheese board.
-This is a how to make a charcuterie board for beginners post; learn the basics of what to include and how to make a beautiful appetizer centerpiece.
+This is a how to make an simple charcuterie board for beginners post; learn the basics of what to include and how to make a beautiful appetizer centerpiece.

 However, whenever my friends come over and they see my cheese boards, they think they’re fantastic.